mwang840/PythonPractice/README.md

 # PythonPractice
-Practicing Code in Python.
+Practicing Code in Python from the textbook.
 Hoping to refresh my python skills.